 The ballet ensembles at the Prague State Opera and Prague National Theatre put on an impressive repertoire.
 Prague’s premier venue for contemporary dance is Divadlo Ponec.
-The top companies play here, and dance and movement festivals are frequently on the line-up, including the annual International Festival of Contemporary Dance and Movement Theatre (Tanec Praha), a showcase of traditional ballet and progressive experimental dance from all over the world that organises performances in Prague and throughout the country during the month of June.
+The top companies play here, and dance and movement festivals are frequently on the line-up, including the annual International Festival of Contemporary Dance and Movement Theatre (Tanec Praha), a showcase of traditional ballet and progressive experimental dance from all over the world that organises performances in Prague and throughout the country during June.

 More and more venues are subtitling plays, including Svandovo Divadlo, a theatre with a permanent repertory of Czech works, international successes, and classics.
 The Karlin MUSICS!
-Theatre does Czech interpretations of Broadway hits such as The Producers with English subtitles.
-Black Light Theatre is a Prague specialty; Laterna Magika is just one among many of these experimental theatres in the city.
+Theatre makes Czech interpretations of Broadway hits such as The Producers with English subtitles.
+Black Light Theatre is a Prague speciality; Laterna Magika is just one among many of these experimental theatres in the city.
 Czech theatres A Studio Rubin, Divadlo Inspirace, and Divadlo na Prádle often stage English-language performances.

 Prague’s five most popular independent art-house cinemas are Kino Mat (Lazarská Street), Kino Evald (Národni třída), Kino Lucerna (Václavské náměstí), Kino Aero (Biskupcova Street), and Kino Světozer (Václavské náměstí), all of which screen Czech films with English subtitles, classics, and low-budget imports as well as hosting mini film festivals and film-related events and exhibits.
 Bio Oko is a retro gem in a restored functionalist building, showing a mix of second-runs and arty flicks.
 Kino Lucerna, which recently celebrated its 100th birthday, is the oldest continually running cinema in Europe, showing second-run films and the occasional premiere.